schmettow/New_Stats/docs/Classic_linear_models.md

 So, when estimating the grand mean model, we estimate the intercept $\beta_0$ and the standard error $\sigma$.
-In R, the analysis of the 99 seconds problem [REF Design Research] unfolds as follows: completion times (ToT) are stored in a data frame, with one observation per row.
+In R, the analysis of the 99 seconds problem \@ref(decision-making) unfolds as follows: completion times (ToT) are stored in a data frame, with one observation per row.
 This data frame is send to the R command `stan_glm` for estimation, using `data = D_1`. <!-- #16 --> The formula of the grand mean model is `ToT ~ 1`.
 Left of the `~` (*tilde*) operator is the outcome variable.
 In design research, this often is a performance measure, such as time-on-task, number-of-errors or self-reported cognitive workload.
 The right hand side specifies the *deterministic part*, containing all variables that are used to predict performance.